 "When promoting a discount like ‘was £100, now £50’, the ‘was’ price should be the most recent price the item was sold at for 28 consecutive days or more, and not a price that is more than six months old."

-In light of this, it's best to start looking into the pricing of products you're interested in before Black Friday itself just to make sure you're not being misled in how much of a deal you're getting.
+In light of this, it's best to start looking into the pricing of products you're interested in before Black Friday (preferably now) just to make sure you're not being misled in how much of a deal you're getting.

 Do some digging